 At least, in theory, convincing a prospective customer how much your solution fixes their problem should be straightforward, given the widespread public awareness of cybersecurity hygiene (though the reality isn’t so simple).
 “It’s not if you get hacked, it’s when.”
 “There’s no excuse for computer misuse.”
 “Don’t let your trash become someone else’s treasure.”
 “If you suspect deceit, hit DELETE.”
 The list goes on.
 How often is this messaging resonating with target buyers?

 The answer: it’s resonating on the dark web.
 Your SSN is sold for as low as $1 on the Dark Web, per Experian’s April 2018 data.
 Your credit card number is as low as $5.
 Your passport might fetch $1,000.
 Try putting a price on your identity, your risk preference, and ultimately, the very survival of your organization.
 Perhaps not shockingly, 60 percent of small businesses that suffer from a hack go out of business within six months.

-In the end, risk is everywhere, at some level risk is the personification of business, and perhaps more than that.
+In the end, the risk is everywhere, at some level risk is the personification of business, and perhaps more than that.
 Cybersecurity is risk management, but so is supply chain analytics, or healthcare IT, or automotive maintenance, or hospitality, or venture capital.
 Cybersecurity is your brand, and your brand is your identity – personally, professionally, or organization-wide.
-Cybersecurity marketers might just have it a bit easier because with every hack, there’s quite often a very obvious scapegoat.
-Meanwhile, a company’s failing stock price can often be attributed to a dance between shareholders, the board, the management, the company culture, et al.
+Cybersecurity marketers might just have it a bit easier because, with every hack, there’s quite often a very obvious scapegoat.
+Meanwhile, a company’s falling stock price can often be attributed to dance between shareholders, the board, the management, the company culture, et al.